Full List of Local Government Areas in Abuja FCT

 Kwali is a local government area in the Federal Capital Territory (FCT).

-The area was created on October 1, 1996, sits on an area of 1,206 km² and has a population of 86,174 (2006 census).
+The area was created on October 1, 1996, and covers 1,206 km², with a population of 86,174 (2006 census).

 Kwali Leadership